matt9527-marist/MyObsidianNotes/Machine Learning/004 Data Preprocessing.md

 - MORE DATA: we tend to control overfitting, but it has limitations.
 - TUNE PARAMETERS: specifically the *hyperparameters*:
 	- These are the parameters that have to do with how we train the model (learning rate is one of them)
 - REGULARIZATION: reduce the sensitivity of a high variance model to each data point.
 If we have lots of features in our prediction, some of the features may be highly correlated, this may lead to a certain amount of overfitting.
+(Reduction of Coefficient)
+	How do we decide which coefficients need to be shrunk?

+We have our cost function: $$J = \frac{1}{2m}(Xw-y^T(Xw-y))$$